-This farmhouse hard cheese from Spain is made with raw ewes milk and has been selected by Will Studd.
+This farmhouse hard cheese from Spain is made with raw sheep milk and has been selected by Will Studd.

 El Esparto Manchego Artesano is a hard ewes milk cheese from Spain with an open-textured, pale ivory paste.
 It has a clean lactic aroma and a rich nutty, sweet flavour typical of mature ewes milk cheeses.
 Traditionally enjoyed with a slice of Membrillo (quince paste).